 The laws that address probation in Grand Prairie allow for two different probation structures: deferred adjudication and suspended sentence.

-For a free legal consultation with a Probation Violation Lawyer serving Grand Prairie, call (214) 696-9253
+For a free legal consultation with a Probation Violation Lawyer in Grand Prairie, call (214) 696-9253

 A deferred adjudication agreement takes the place of a conviction for a given offense, and allows you to avoid a trial.
 Under this type of probation agreement, the prosecutor will dismiss your charges once you complete the requirements of your agreement.